 Will your business be a small “lifestyle” venture that supports your family only or will you grow it into a behemoth empire with an IPO on the horizon?
 Will this business complement or augment an existing business you own?

-There are some business models that work well for each type of business and lifestyle objective, so you’ll want to choose one that fits your preference accordingly.
+There are business models that work well for each type of business and lifestyle objective, so you’ll want to choose one that fits your preference accordingly.

 No one can answer these questions but you.
 Once you are able to pin down your lifestyle preferences, you’ll be in a good place to find the ideal business to purchase.